grip-on-software/data-gathering/README.md

 - teams: GitHub teams and their main project.
   - `$TEAM_NAME`: GitHub slug of the team that manages the repositories relevant to the project.
+- support: JIRA key of a project and an indication of whether they are considered to be a support team.

 The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains two sections: the first, whose name is